Republic Services (NYSE:RSG) Issues FY 2022 Earnings Guidance

-Republic Services (NYSE:RSG – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+Republic Services (NYSE:RSG – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $4.77-$4.80 for the period.
 The company issued revenue guidance of -.
-Republic Services also updated its FY22 guidance to $4.77 to $4.80 EPS.

 Analyst Upgrades and Downgrades